michelp/pgsodium/README.md

 The pgsodium API has two nested layers of security roles:

-  - `pgsodium_keyiduser` Is the less privileged role that can only access keys by their UUID.
+  - `pgsodium_keyiduser` is the less privileged role that can only access keys by their UUID.
 This is the role you would typically give to a user facing application.

-  - `pgsodium_keymaker` is the more privileged role and can work with raw `bytea` And managed server keys.
+  - `pgsodium_keymaker` is the more privileged role and can work with raw `bytea` and managed server keys.
 You would not typically give this role to a user facing application.

-Note that public key apis like `crypto_box` and `crypto_sign` do not have "key id" variants, because they work with a combination of four keys, two keypairs for each of two parties.
+Note that public key APIs like `crypto_box` and `crypto_sign` do not have "key id" variants, because they work with a combination of four keys, two keypairs for each of two parties.